mozilla/moztrap/README.rst

 the local development server, and then access the test case manager in your browser at ``http://localhost:8000``.

+To create the default set of user roles with the default permissions, run ``./manage.py create_default_roles``.

 To install the necessary Ruby gems for Compass/Sass development (only necessary if you plan to modify Sass files and re-generate CSS), run ``bin/install-gems``.
 Update ``requirements/gems.txt`` if newer gems should